History Department (HIS)

 Secondary Content Methods for Teaching English Language Learners

-This course will explore the importance of teaching content to English Language Learners (ELs) at the secondary (grades 4-12) level.
-Students enrolled in the course will examine the various methods and teaching strategies that can be utilized to best teach students with limited English proficiency (LEP) while at the same time working to develop English language literacy.
-The primary method to be taught is called Specially Designed Academic Instruction in English (SDAIE).
+This course explores the importance of teaching content to English Language Learners (ELs) at the secondary (grades 4-12) level.
+Students examine the various methods and teaching strategies that can be utilized to best teach students with limited English proficiency (LEP) while at the same time working to develop English language literacy.
+Students learn and use the Specially Designed Academic Instruction in English (SDAIE) method.
 Prerequisite: EDS 203, EDS 206; admission to teacher education.
 Offered Spring.

 HIS 403 Cr.3